Giannis Antetokounmpo NBA Preview vs. the Pacers

 Giannis Antetokounmpo Insights vs. the Pacers

-- Antetokounmpo's opponents, the Pacers, have a middling offensive tempo, ranking 12th in the NBA with 107.3 possessions per game, while his Bucks average the third-most possessions per game with 104.1.
+- Antetokounmpo's Bucks average 104.4 possessions per game, sixth-highest among NBA teams, while the Pacers are one of the league's slowest with 107.4 possessions per contest.

-- The Pacers are the worst defensive team in the league, conceding 125.2 points per game.
+- The Pacers are the 29th-best defensive squad in the league, conceding 124.8 points per game.

-- On the glass, the Pacers have given up 43.6 rebounds per contest, which puts them 12th in the NBA.
+- Giving up 43.1 rebounds per game, the Pacers are the 11th-ranked team in the league.

-- Looking at assists, the Pacers are ranked sixth in the NBA, allowing 24.9 per contest.
+- The Pacers concede 24.7 assists per contest, sixth-ranked in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!